ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This will perform a `Welch's t-test
 <https://en.wikipedia.org/wiki/Welch%27s_t-test>`__, which does not assume
-equal variances between the samples, and omit all masked values for the t-test calculation (the default behavior is to return masked values if at least one input value is masked).
+equal variances between the samples
+In addtion, all masked values will be omitted in the t-test calculation (the default behavior is to return masked values if at least one input value is masked).

 See also :func:`esmvalcore.preprocessor.t_test`.